-Rhone Poulenc Rural Australia Pty Ltd (now trading as Aventis CropScience Pty Ltd after its merger with AgrEvo) and the Stoneville Pedigreed Seed Company (formerly owned by Monsanto Co.) have made a joint application to ANZFA to amend Standard A18 of the Australian Food Standards Code to include food derived from cotton which has been genetically modified to be tolerant to the oxynil family of herbicides comprising bromoxynil and ioxynil.
+A safety assessment has been conducted on food derived from cotton, which has been genetically modified to be tolerant to the oxynil family of herbicides comprising bromoxynil and ioxynil.
 The genetically modified cotton is known commercially either as OXY cotton or BXN cotton.

 The oxynil family of herbicides act by inhibiting electron transport in photosystem II in plants.
 Inhibition of electron transport causes superoxide production resulting in the destruction of cell membranes and an inhibition of chlorophyll formation, leading to plant death (Comai and Stalker 1986).
 Tolerance to either bromoxynil (3,5-dibromo-4-hydorxybenzonitrile) or ioxynil (3,5-di-iodo-4-hydroxybenzonitrile) is achieved through expression in the plant of a bacterial nitrilase enzyme that hydrolyses the herbicide to an inactive, non-phytotoxic compound.
-The nitrilase is derived from the bacterium Klebsiella pneumoniae subspecies ozaenae which is responsible for rapidly degrading bromoxynil in soil.
+The nitrilase is derived from the bacterium Klebsiella pneumoniae subspecies ozaenae and is responsible for rapidly degrading bromoxynil in soil.
 The nitrilase enables the bacterium to utilise bromoxynil as a sole source of nitrogen (McBride et al 1986).